kimozhang/vue-element-popup/README.md

 ## Special options

-- content: to display content in dialog
+- content: required, to display content in dialog
 - props: declared props in the content
 - cache: whether to cache instance of dialog, default is true